Sian Gibson and David Walliams to star in Cinderella Christmas special

 Jon Mountague, head of Sky Comedy, said: “It’s a fairy-tale script and a fairy-tale cast.
 Christmas with a twist from the incomparable David Walliams.”

-This is Walliams’ third adaptation for Sky One.
+This is Walliams’ third adaptation for Sky1.
 His two previous projects, The Queen and I and the International Emmy Award-winning Ratburger, were both hits for the network, achieving a combined audience of over 4 million viewers.